Celebratix/backend-code-review-challenge/PR_CHANGES.md

 # Pull Request Changes

+## Branch: `feature/add-category-description` → `main` (staging)

 This document outlines the changes that were made in the PR.
 This helps candidates understand what was added/modified.

 ## Overview

-The PR adds a `Description` field to categories and introduces new endpoints for creating and updating categories.
+The PR from `feature/add-category-description` adds a `Description` field to categories and introduces new endpoints for creating and updating categories.

 ## Files Changed